spacetelescope/stpsf/docs/relnotes.rst

 *2018 Dec 15*

 This release focused on software engineering improvements, rather than changes in any of the optical models or reference data.
-(In particular, there are NO changes in the reference data files; the contents of the WebbPSF version 0.8 data zip file are identical to the reference data as distributed for version 0.7.
-This version of WebbPSF will work with either of those interchangeably.).
+(In particular, there are NO changes in the reference data files; the contents of the STPSF version 0.8 data zip file are identical to the reference data as distributed for version 0.7.
+This version of STPSF will work with either of those interchangeably.).

 .. admonition:: Python version support: Python 3 required